 Optimum Wake up

 When we sleep we cycle multiple times between phases of deep and light sleep.
-When woken up in a deep sleep phase, people feel groggy even if they have slept for 7 or 8 hours.
-When woken up during a period of light sleep, people feel much fresher.
+Woken up in a deep sleep phase, people feel groggy even if they have slept for 7 or 8 hours.
+Woken up during a period of light sleep, people feel much fresher.
 There are several alarm clocks which try to take this fact into account.
 Most of them use some sort of body sensors, like wrist- or head-bands which are quite inconvenient to use.
 A very elegant solution has emerged recently, which uses the built-in sensors of an iPhone.
 When placed on the mattress it tracks movements and thus sleeps phases, to sound the alarm only during light sleep.

 Tracking our Sleep Quality